 - If you sense trouble or find yourself in an argument, move to a 'lower risk space': rooms with two exits, fewer things that can be used as weapons and where you can be seen or heard from outside.

-- Teach children how to call the police on 000 and to know and recite their home address.
+- Teach children how to call emergency services on 000 and to know and recite their home address.

 - Where possible have a charged back-up phone in case you are separated from your primary phone, for example, have a hidden second phone.